Edward Stourton (journalist): Religious programmes

-Stourton is a Roman Catholic who regularly presents Sunday, Radio 4's religious and ethical current affairs programme.
+Stourton regularly presents Sunday, Radio 4's religious and ethical current affairs programme.

 Personal life

 Stourton is a descendant of the 19th Baron Stourton and in very distant remainder to this barony presently held by his cousin James Stourton, 28th Baron Mowbray.
 He is the son of Nigel Stourton CBE, who worked for British American Tobacco, and Rosemary Abbott, being brought up near Patrick Brompton.

 In Kensington in 1980, he married Margaret McEwen, the daughter of Sir James Napier Finnie McEwen, a baronet.
-They had three children together before divorcing.
+They had three children together before divorcing in 2001.

-He married former colleague Fiona Murch on 8 November 2002 at Chelsea Register Office.
+He married former colleague Fiona Murch on 8 November 2002 at Kensington and Chelsea Register Office.
 She was an editor for BBC Two (producing the Correspondent programme, in which Stourton featured, although he left the programme) with whom he had lived from 2001.
 They live in Stockwell, south London.
 He is a Roman Catholic and has an extensive knowledge of the Roman Catholic faith.

+At the age of 58 Stourton was diagnosed with prostate cancer, which is now incurable and affects other parts of his body.
+He said in a 2023 interview with The Daily Telegraph that he was unlikely to live beyond the age of 80.